cdinu/mcpzk/brain/meta-hub-cross-domain.md

 ### 3. **The Scarcity-Leverage Evolution**
 **Domains**: AI + Productivity + Politics + Energy
 **Pattern**: What becomes scarce changes as technology advances.
 Human judgment, political attention, energy access, and cognitive capacity shift in value as AI and automation reshape work.
+Existing expertise becomes exponentially more valuable when combined with AI tools, while novice capabilities remain relatively unchanged.

 **Article Opportunity**: *"The New Scarcity Hierarchy: What Matters After Automation"*
 - How AI changes the value of different human capabilities
 - Why energy and attention become the limiting factors
+- How expert knowledge compounds with AI leverage

 ### 4. **The Tradeoff Recognition Framework**
 **Domains**: Energy + Politics + Health + Productivity